rolandshoemaker/theca/README.md

 ### `tools/build.sh`

 `build.sh` is a pretty simple `bash` holdall in lieu of a `Makefile` (ew) that really exists because I have a bad memory and forget some of the commands i'm supposed to remember.
+It will also set the build version environment variable (`THECA_BUILD_VER`).

 Usage is pretty simple